fecgov/openFEC/README.md

 #### Other developer notes

-Sorting fields include a compound index on on the filed to field and a unique field.
+Sorting fields include a compound index on on the filed to sort and a unique field.
 Because in cases where there were large amounts of data that had the same value that was being evaluated for sort, the was not a stable sort view for results and the results users received were inconsistent, some records given more than once, others given multiple times.

 ## Testing

-Make sure you have [created a new test database](#creating-a-new-test-database)
+Make sure you have [created a new test database](#creating-a-new-test-database).

 This repo uses [pytest](http://pytest.org/latest/).